-Concrete without additives and including more typical levels of steel reinforcement (with cracking <0.3mm), while providing good resistance to the penetration of water, will allow seepage given hydrostatic pressure, and as such is not suitable in isolation unless forming basic (non-habitable, non-storage) standards of environment.
+Concrete without additives and including typical levels of steel reinforcement (with cracking <0.3mm); whilst providing good resistance to the penetration of water, will allow seepage given hydrostatic pressure, and as such is not suitable in isolation unless forming basic (non-habitable, non-storage) standards of environment.
+Further guidance can be found on controlling crack widths in BS EN 1992-3: 2006 and CIRIA publication C:660.